Quantcast

 Central Mass.

-The Central region is a place of lovely towns, small industrial cities and many farms that welcome visitors for fresh picked produce and fall harvest celebrations.
+Central Massachusetts is a place of lovely towns, small industrial cities and many farms that welcome visitors for fresh picked produce and fall harvest celebrations.
 It spans the entire state from north to south, and stretches from the Connecticut River at Springfield, MA to the eastern reaches of the I-495 loop between Milford and Harvard, MA.

-• The northern half, which follows the state border and The Mohawk Trail (MA Route 2) west from about Harvard to Athol, MA is known as North Central Mass..
+• The northern half, which follows the state border and The Mohawk Trail (MA Route 2) west from about Harvard to Athol, MA is known as North Central Mass.
 The landscape here is dotted with small towns & lakes, farms and forests, perfect for a day out hiking at a state park or a weekend camping trip.
 Small cities including Clinton, Fitchburg, Gardner, and Leominster, MA are hubs of the arts, education, nightlife and dining.

 • The southern half follows Interstate 90 (The Mass Pike) and MA Route 9 west from about Milford, MA to Springfield, MA.
 Springfield and Worcester, MA are two of the larger cities in the state and are home to several colleges, sports and large events, wonderful museums of the arts, history and sports, renowned annual festivals, dining and nightlife.
 There's also a lot of American history in the area, including Old Sturbridge Village in Sturbridge, MA, a living history re-creation of a 19th-century town.

 Boston has all the pleasures of a great city: theater, museums, excellent shopping and dining.
 The Freedom Trail, a walking circuit, passes many iconic settings of the American Revolution.
 The Boston Commons and Public Garden are superb urban parks.
-The Charles River with its picturesque bridges separates Boston from Cambridge, home to Harvard University.
+The Charles River with its picturesque bridges separates Boston from Cambridge, MA, home to Harvard University.
 Nearby Lexington and Concord have outdoor museums describing Revolutionary War events.

 Common Aerial with Skyline View - Boston Common - Boston, MA - Photo Credit City of Boston